SarthakKatiyar2004/DSA-Log/README.md

   - **Time taken** — much slower than expected pulls it closer; much faster pushes it out.
   - The queue panel shows what's overdue, due today, and coming up.
 - **Export / Import JSON** — since data only lives in one browser's `localStorage`, use Export to back it up periodically or move it to another machine, and Import to bring it back in.

-## Hosting it on GitHub Pages

-1. Create a new GitHub repo (e.g. `dsa-log`).
-2. Add `index.html` to the root of the repo (this file is a complete, dependency-free app — no build step needed).
-3. Push to GitHub.
-4. In the repo: **Settings → Pages → Source**, choose the `main` branch and `/ (root)` folder, then save.
-5. GitHub will give you a URL like `https://<your-username>.github.io/dsa-log/` — that's your tracker.

 ## A note on data persistence